top of page

 Interview by Melanie Meggs

-Enzo Crispino does not consider himself a photographer, but an interpreter of photography.
-He was born in Frattamaggiore (Naples), Italy and lives in the province of Reggio Emilia.
-He has been admitted for artistic merits to the International Academy of Modern Art in Rome, and has received the Diploma al Merito in Art from the Accademia di Significazione Poesia e Arte Contemporanea of Rome.
-His work has been published in well known magazines and he had two photo books published by a commercial publisher.
-Enzo shared with us a series of photos from his project EIGHT HOURS.
+Enzo Crispino is an acclaimed artist and interpreter of photography who defies conventional definitions of what a photographer is.
+Born in Frattamaggiore, a small town in the South of Italy, Enzo has been recognised for artistic merit by the International Academy of Modern Art in Rome and has been awarded the Diploma al Merito in Art by the Accademia di Significazione Poesia e Arte Contemporanea.
+His work has been widely published in esteemed magazines, and he has had two books published.
+His latest project 'Eight Hours' explores the human experience through a series of stunning photographs.

 IN CONVERSATION WITH ENZO CRISPINO